turris-cz/diagnostics/README.md

 make messages
 ```

+Do not forget to call this command when you add new or modify existing
+"gettext" strings.

-Note that the translations are supposed to be edited using weblate and merged backwards afterwards.
+Note that the translations are supposed to be edited using weblate and merged
+backwards afterwards.
 See `turris-translations` repository for details.